Opening Date: January 9, 2019

 Manages the stable phase of common chronic illnesses such as Diabetes, Hypertension, and Tuberculosis.

-Required to maintain BLS and other skills necessary for competence (e.g., ACLS, TNCC, PALS, etc.).
+Required to maintain a valid state of Wyoming or Compact state, RN license, BLS and other skills necessary for competence (e.g., ACLS, TNCC, PALS, etc.).

 Safely operates specialized equipment.